 The Bible tells us to fix our thoughts on “what is true, and honorable, and right, and pure, and lovely, and admirable.”
 (Philippians 4:8) This outlook on life affects every aspect of our lives – including our marriage.
-The enemy likes to use our negative attitudes and thoughts to remove the joy out of marriage, but the good news is that we don’t have to let him.
+The enemy likes to use our negative attitudes and thoughts to suck the joy out of marriages.
+But the good news is that we don’t have to let him.

-In the book of John, Jesus told us that the enemy’s purpose is to steal, kill, and destroy.
+In the book of John, Jesus tells us that the enemy’s purpose is to steal, kill, and destroy.
 (John 10:10)

 The reason why this is so dangerous is that hurt and offense aren’t always intentional.
 Most people aren’t walking around wondering how they can hurt others.
 We can hurt someone even if we have the best of intentions.
 Those with a victim mentality often overlook intentions and instead focus on the result, hurt and pain.
-We can become easily offended by something someone said, even if they never meant to hurt us (or have any idea they hurt us in the first place.)
+We can become easily offended by something someone said, even if they never meant to hurt us.

 Those who choose to live with a victim mentality often live in a constant state of offense.
 They feel as if the people in their life owe them something for hurting them.
 They mistrust others and typically assume the worst of their intentions.
 These are all toxic qualities to bring to any relationship, especially a marriage.